 To clean your mask after a dive, follow these steps.

 Finally, scuba diving goggles play an important part in your diving experience.
-Not only do they protect your eyes and also helps to keep water out of your eyes but if the lens gets fogged up you will struggle to see anything clearly.
+Not only do they protect your eyes and also help to keep water out of your eyes but if the lens gets fogged up you will struggle to see anything clearly.

 And that’s it for now!
-I’d love to know if this guide on how do you clean scuba goggles has helped you.
+I’d love to know if this guide on how to do you clean scuba goggles has helped you.
 Let me know if you have any questions and let me know if there is more to add.